rusheel/shoutout/README.md

 ShoutOut is real-time social web app that allows you to connect with everyone.

-Get a live feed of what everyone is saying
+Get a live feed of what everyone is saying and speak your mind

 Share news, information, advice, jokes, ask and answer questions, offer support, and interact freely.